hello-jason/intro-to-middleman/markdown.md

 In Middleman, this concept is reversed.

 * A **layout** is used for the overall page scaffold, such as header, navigation, footer; things that get repeated on most pages.

+???

+This is true for other frameworks as well.

 --